matrix-org/matrix-spec-proposals/proposals/4048-signed-key-backup.md

 for the key backup.
 However, this is not backwards-compatible, and does not allow for clients that can write to the backup without reading.

-Rather than using a new signing key, we could use an existing signing key, such as one of the cross-signing keys.
+Rather than using a new MAC key, we could use an existing signing key, such as one of the cross-signing keys.
 This would remove the need for users to enter their Secret Storage key to add the new signing key.
 However, this means that a user cannot create a key backup without also using cross-signing.
 Using a separate key also allows the user to give someone else (such as a bot) permission to write to their backups without allowing them to perform any cross-signing operations.

+A previous version of this MSC used a signing key that was generated randomly.
+The method presented in the current version has the following advantages:

+- no changes to `AuthData` are necessary, so a new backup version is not required
+- a MAC is faster to calculate.
+The main advantage of a signature is that it allows one to verify the signature without knowing the private key, but in this case, reading is a more privileged action than writing, and writers already need to know the private/secret key.
+- since the MAC key is derived from the decryption key, two clients can be upgraded at the same time without interfering with each other, as they will derive the same MAC key

+A disadvantage of the currently-proposed method versus the previous proposal is that migration requires that the user gives the client access to the backup decryption key in order to derive the MAC key.
+However, in both proposals, most clients would require that the user enter their default SSSS key, which would give them access to the decryption key anyways.

 ## Security considerations